Memo from the Chancellor

-- In 2013, the State’s more than $14 million MEIF investment was leveraged at a rate of 3:1 by our universities for an additional $43,528,964 in Federal and private-sector grants and contracts in the seven sectors at UMaine and USM, our primary MEIF research universities;
+- In FY14, the state’s $14.7 million MEIF investment was leveraged at a rate of 3:1 by our UMS campuses for an additional $44,871,626 in federal and private-sector grants and contracts in the seven sectors.

-- Grants and contracts provided more than $2 million to purchase major equipment to upgrade and outfit university labs;
+- These grants and contracts provided more than $2 million to purchase major equipment to upgrade and outfit university labs.

-- Maine’s public universities secured new patents, worked with small businesses and start-ups, and provided R&D support to more than 400 companies and individuals.
+- Maine’s public universities secured new patents, worked with small businesses and startups, and provided R&D support to hundreds of companies and individuals.

 As required in the statute, which created MEIF 16 years ago, included with this FY14 MEIF report are financial and informational details.
 We continue to monitor the impact on Maine’s economy and participate in the state’s independent evaluation of these investments.
 We will expand the report of these outcomes in future years.
 If you have any questions about MEIF projects, this report or other University of Maine System research and economic development programs, please contact me.